Viking tattoos and Norse mythology imagery have had a resurgence in the mainstream after 2013’s Vikings, and 4 stunning movies in the Thor franchise.

 Viking Axe Tattoos

-It could be used as a weapon but was more commonly used in farming.
+It was more commonly used in farming.

 Viking axe tattoos tend to represent bravery, honor, and industriousness.